-I have examined the registers, records, books and papers of Christel House India (the company), a Not- for-profit company registered under Section 25 of the Companies Act 1956 (currently under section 8 of the Companies Act 2013) as required to be maintained under the Companies Act 2013, and also the Memorandum and Articles of Association of the Company for the year ending 31.3.2015 (Financial Year).
+I have examined the registers, records, books and papers of Christel House India (the company), a Not- for-profit company registered under Section 25 of the Companies Act 1956 (currently governed by section 8 of the Companies Act 2013) as required to be maintained under the Companies Act 2013, and also the Memorandum and Articles of Association of the Company for the year ending 31.3.2016 (Financial Year).
 In my opinion, and to the best of my knowledge and according to the examinations carried out by me and the explanations furnished to me by the company, its officers and agents, I certify that in respect of the aforesaid financial year:

-- The company has kept and maintained all the registers as stated in Annexure 'A' to this certificate, as per the provisions of the Act and the rules made there-under and all the entries made therein have been duly recorded. - 2.
+- 1. The company has kept and maintained all the registers as stated in Annexure 'A' to this certificate, as per the provisions of the Act and the rules made there-under and all the entries made therein have been duly recorded. - 2.
 The Company has filed the forms and returns as stated in the Annexure B to this certificate, with the Registrar of Companies or other authorities prescribed under the Act - 3.
-The Company being a private limited company has the minimum prescribed paid up capital and - its maximum number of members during the said financial year was three. - (ii) It has not invited or accepted any deposits from Directors, shareholders or the public or any other entity. - (iii) It has not invited public to subscribe for its shares or debentures. - 4.
-The Board of Directors of the Company met four times during the year on 30th June 2014, 18th Aug 2014, 4th December 2014, and 20th March 2015 in respect of which meetings proper notices were given and the proceedings were properly recorded and signed.
-No circular resolutions were passed. - 5.
+The Company being a private limited company has the minimum prescribed paid up capital and - (i) its maximum number of members during the said financial year was three. - (ii) It has not invited or accepted any deposits from Directors, shareholders or the public or any other entity. - (iii) It has not invited public to subscribe for its shares or debentures. - 4.
+The Board of Directors of the Company met four times during the year on 26th June 2015, 30th September 2015, 30th November 2015 and 14th February 2016 in respect of which meetings proper notices were given and the proceedings were properly recorded and signed.
+Circular resolutions passed have been passed after following the due process and ratified at the subsequent board meeting. - 5.
 The company did not close its register of members during the year. - 6.
-The Annual General Meeting in respect of the financial year ending 31/03/2014 was held on 26th September 2014 after giving due notice to the members of the company and the resolutions passed thereat were duly recorded in the Minutes Book maintained for the purpose. - 7.
-No Extraordinary General meeting was held during the financial year.
+The Annual General Meeting in respect of the financial year ending 31/03/2015 was held on 30th September 2015 after giving due notice to the members of the company and the resolutions passed thereat were duly recorded in the Minutes Book maintained for the purpose.